Adversarial Sticker: A Stealthy Attack Method in the Physical World: Related Work

 \subsection{Physical Attacks}

-Physical attacks play an increasingly important role due to their great application value.
-Kurakin \emph{et al.} \cite{kurakin2016adversarial} verify the feasibility of physical attacks by the fact that the perturbed images being captured by the camera still have attack effects.
-In \cite{athalye2018synthesizing}, the EOT algorithm makes adversarial examples robust to multiple physical transformations.
-In traffic sign recognition cases, Eykholt \emph{et al.} \cite{eykholt2018robust} use Robust Physical Perturbations to generate adversarial graffiti which is robust under physical conditions.
-Several relevant studies considering the safety of autonomous driving can also be found in \cite{eykholt2017note,sitawarin2018darts,song2018physical}.
-Besides, the work in \cite{thys2019fooling} uses the adversarial patch to hide a person from a person detector.
+Physical attacks play an increasingly important role due to their great application values.
+To make adversarial examples available in the physical world, many works have been proposed.
+Specifically, Kurakin \emph{et al.} \cite{kurakin2016adversarial} verify the feasibility of physical attacks by the fact that the perturbed images being captured by the camera still have attack effects.
+In \cite{athalye2018synthesizing}, the EOT algorithm makes adversarial patches robust to multiple physical transformations.

+Adversarial patch \cite{brown2017adversarial} is one of the main forms of physical attacks, and has been successfully applied in many computer vision tasks, such as automatic driving, face recognition, object {detection}.
+We give the detailed descriptions as follows:

 For face recognition cases, the initial attack is in the form of 2D-printed face photos or 3D facial masks \cite{Hernandez-Ortega2019}.
-Later, some researchers generate the eyeglass frames with perturbations attached to fool the FR systems \cite{sharif2016accessorize,sharif2019general}.
+Later, some researchers generate eyeglass frames with perturbations attached to fool the face recognition systems \cite{sharif2016accessorize,sharif2019general}.
+Zhou \emph{et al.} \cite{zhou2018invisible} carry out attacks by a cap mounting LED device which illuminates the face using infrared perturbations.
 Adv-Hat \cite{komkov2019advhat} achieves attacks by sticking rectangular stickers with adversarial perturbations to the hat.
 Adversarial light projection attacks \cite{nguyen2020adversarial} project transformation-invariant adversarial patterns onto people's faces.

-The previous methods are under the white-box setting and rely on the generated perturbations which are difficult to reproduce faithfully in the physical world \cite{sharif2016accessorize}.
-In our method, we use the real stickers which do not need to be generated or printed and conduct black-box attacks by changing the real stickers' pasting parameters instead of the content.
+Some other methods \cite{kaziakhmedov2019real,pautov2019adversarial} paste black and white patches with an attacking effect onto the face or {the} wearable accessory.